 I am Senior Lecturer in Islamic Art at the University of Edinburgh, specializing in the age of the caliphs (roughly 650-1250 CE).
 Before arriving in Edinburgh in 2018 I was Associate Professor of Islamic Art History with tenure at the University of North Carolina – Chapel Hill, where I spent twelve years researching, teaching, and enjoying life in the Research Triangle.

-I’m from the Philippines and have lived in Europe, the United States, and now in beautiful Scotland – experiences that have shaped my interest in medieval global encounters and exchanges.
+Besides the Philippines, I have lived in Italy, Spain, the United States, and now in beautiful Scotland – experiences that have shaped my interest in medieval global encounters and exchanges.
 You can find out more about my work at: